fa8sanger/NanoSeq_Paper_Code/README.md

 Below is a brief summary of the content of each directory.

+### BARCODE_CLASHES
+Contains R code to estimate the impact of barcode clashes (chimeric read bundles) on burden estimates

 ### BLOOD_REGRESSIONS
 Contains R code and accompanying data to do the regression analysis of granulocytes and stem cell colonies